 Okay, so I’m not exactly single.

-Even if I were entirely on my own and truly ‘single’ what of it?
+Besides, it would be okay if I were absolutely single.
 It’s infuriating that society derides the single life.
 Oh, Being Single is fine when you’re young and carefree and haven’t settled down with the right person.
 It’s even given a place of honor within the Love Story.
 The part where you date and explore.

 But eventually being Single is equivocated to being left behind, eaten by wild Alsatians.